a-slice-of-py/data-scientist-hub/docs/notes/tnmfml.md

 !!! info "Disclaimer"
     I really enjoyed watching the entire playlist MFML by [Cassie Kozyrkov](https://twitter.com/quaesita), so I decided to watch it a second time while taking notes.
 Therefore, below you can find those notes, meaning essentially that: all credits for crystal clear explanations, brilliant examples and fun ideas go to Cassie, while biases and misunderstandings are all on me.

+!!! warning "Warning"
+    This section is a work in progress.

 ## Introduction

 Machine Learning (ML) can be defined as